AFFORDABLE, SMALL GROUP PHOTOGRAPHY ADVENTURES ACROSS THE GLOBE

 SPOTLIGHT ON AFRICA

 Africa has long been the ultimate destination for photographers, whether serious or casual.
-Nowhere else on earth will you find such a variety and abundance of photo opportunities – not just countries rich in wildlife, but in ancient history and cultural heritage.
+Nowhere else on earth will you find such a variety and abundance of photo opportunities – not just countries rich in wildlife and spectacular scenery, but in ancient history and cultural heritage.

-Our Tanzania photo safaris combine the world’s most abundant wildlife parks and conservation areas with expert photo coaching, local naturalist guides and experienced drivers while traveling in comfort in one of the safest destinations on the African continent.
+Our African photo safaris combine the world’s most abundant wildlife parks and conservation areas with expert photo coaching, local naturalist guides and experienced drivers and pilots while traveling in comfort in the safest destinations on the African continent.

 Our safaris capture natural beauty from across the globe.